In five years, a hermit from the Yaroslavl highway established life in his dugout. How a modern hermit lives The hobbit hermit on the Yaroslavl map

 Englishrussia.com

-There are solar panels on the roof of the dugout, the generated electricity is stored in batteries.
-So Yuri always has light and communication with the outside world - there is a computer and the Internet in the dugout.
+There are solar panels on the roof of the dugout, and the electricity generated is stored in batteries.
+So Yuri always has light and connection with the outside world - there is a computer and the Internet in the dugout.

 Dmitry Lebedev, Kommersant